scotteratigan/electron-dr/README.md

 - Pipe sge server messages to main window

-- Is there a way to streamline login? what does SF client do differently?
-What message does it wait for?

 - Support to enter your own account info
   - Support for multiple accounts
   - Protect accounts with master password and encrypt everything locally